nishant-2908/bg-change/README.md

 ```bash
 git clone https://www.github.com/nishant-2908/bgChange.git
 ```

-## Usage
-Instructions on how to use the project.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.